jina-ai/docs/chapters/tutorials/index.rst

             print(f'bar is doing cool stuff: {kwargs}')

 We will have more complex Executors later, for now, the only important part for you to understand is that you can create any Executor you want inheriting from the `Executor` class.
-In this case, our two executors are only printing some information.
+In this case, our two executors are only printing a line.

 It's been a lot of information so far, so let's run this to see what happens.

 .. image:: res/executors_print.png
    :width: 600

-If you run this you should see something similar to this.
+If you run the code you should see something similar to this.
 Somewhere in the output, you should see the messages we defined in our Executors, along with its information.

-Since we have our Flow ready, but sometimes it can get messy if we start adding many elements to it.
-So it is very useful to have a tool to visualize our Flow.
+So we have our Flow ready with two Executors.
+So far it's a simple one but it is still useful to have visualize our Flow to make sure it's what we want.

 Visualize a Flow
 ++++++++++++++++++++++++++++++

-By now, you should have this:
+By now, your code should look like this:

 .. code-block:: python
     from jina import Flow, Document